lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 To close a tab click on the red x button on the tab bar.
 To close a tab using the keyboard press :kbd:`Control +W` or from the menu :menuselection:`File --> Close Tab`.
 To close all tabs but the current one right click on the tab bar and :menuselection:`Close other tabs`.
 To close all tabs to the right of this tab :menuselection:`Close next tabs`.
 To close tabs to the left right click on the tab bar and select :menuselection:`Close previous tabs`.

-If you have installed multiuple programs that can open a file right click and slect :menuselection:`Open With --> Program you want to launch`.
+If you have installed multiple programs that can open a file right click and select :menuselection:`Open With --> Program you want to launch`.

 To create a new empty text file press :kbd:`Control + Alt +N` or :menuselection:`File --> Create New --> Blank File` and type in the name of the file you want.
 To create a new folder or directory press :menuselection:`File --> Create New --> Folder` or press :kbd:`Control+ Shift +N` and input the new folder name.
 To delete your files from pcmanfm-qt will first put them in the trash so they are not gone forever.
 To move a file into the trash right click that file move to trash or press :kbd:`Delete`.
 To get a file out of the trash in places trash to get to your trash or :menuselection:`Go --> Trash`.
 To bring a file back from the trash right click :menuselection:`Restore`.
 To permanently delete all files from the trash can right click on :guilabel:`Trash` in the places sidebar :menuselection:`Empty Trash`.
 To go back to your home folder press :kbd:`Alt +Home` or :menuselection:`Go --> Home`.